danielsauter/rapid-android-development/data.md

 ###Try Another Source

-Try another source from the [`USGS`’s data feed,][22] where you can find `CSV` files containing other earthquake data using the same file structure we’ve seen earlier in the <!--ref linkend="code.data.earthquakes.source-->.
+Try another source from the [`USGS`’s data feed,][22] where you can find `CSV` files containing other earthquake data using the same file structure we’ve seen earlier in the [Data/DataEarthquakes/data/all_hour_2015-02-24.txt](../data.html#codedatadataearthquakesdataallhour2015-02-24txt).

 Replace the `src` text string with this `URL`: